 - 1. Every effort shall be made to resolve a grievance through discussion between the employee and his/her immediate supervisor.
 It is the spirit and intent of this procedure that all grievances are settled quickly and fairly without subsequent discrimination against employees who may seek to adjust a grievance.
 Every effort should be made to find an acceptable solution at the lowest level of supervision.
 Within fifteen (15) days after a grievant knew, or by reasonable diligence should have known, of the condition upon which a grievance may be based, the grievant shall attempt to resolve it by an informal conference with the grievant's immediate supervisor.
-A supervisor shall render a verbal decision within seven (7) days of the conclusion of the informal conference. - 2.
+A supervisor shall render a verbal decision within seven (7) days of the conclusion of the informal conference.
+Failure to provide a verbal decision will automatically advance the process to the next step. - 2.
 If the problem cannot be resolved between the employee and the supervisor, the employee may, within seven (7) days from the date of receiving the answer from his/her supervisor, file a written grievance and request a meeting with the Division Manager, if one exists, in order to discuss the grievance.
 The written grievance shall contain the following information: - a.
 Name of grievant and job title; - b.
 Department/Section; - c.
 Clear and concise statement of the nature of the grievance including the circumstances and dates involved; - d.
 The specific provision(s) of the MOU, City Policy or Personnel rules alleged to have been violated; - e.
 Requested remedy; - f.
 Name of the grievant's Labor Representative, if any; and - g.
 Date and signature of the grievant or Labor Representative. - 3.
-The Division Manager shall render a decision and comments in writing and return them to the grievant within ten (10) days after receiving the written grievance.
+The Division Manager shall render a decision and comments in writing and return them to the grievant within ten (10) days after receiving the written grievance. - 4.
+If the Division Manager and employee cannot reach a solution to the grievance (or if a Division Manager does not exist), the employee may, within seven (7) days from the date of receiving the answer from the Division Manager, request, in writing, a meeting with the Department Head. - 5.
+The Department Head shall render his/her decision in writing within fifteen (15) days of receiving the appeal.
+If the Department Head and employee are unable to arrive at a satisfactory solution,